-For those of us who live in the south, we are all too familiar with hurricane season and the destruction it can do to homes and properties from June to November each year.
+For those of us who live in Florida, we are all too familiar with hurricane season and the destruction it can do to homes and properties from June to November each year.
 In addition to the usual preparation tips of stocking up on non-perishable food items, flashlights, and batteries, you may wonder if there is anything you can do to hurricane proof your manufactured home — the answer is yes.
-Read on to learn some simple but effective ways to protect your home as best you can from storm damage.
+Read on to learn some simple but effective ways to protect your manufcatured home from a hurricane as best you can.

 Ways to Prepare